 Within four years the San Francisco Kaiser Foundation hospital and physician offices were recording and storing patient registration data and physician diagnoses from 13 outpatient clinics for 2000 visits daily in its medical, surgical, pediatric and obstetrical clinics.
 Pharmacists in the outpatient pharmacies entered 1,200 prescriptions daily into the appropriate electronic patient records.
 A clinical laboratory subsystem handled data for 3,000 daily lab tests.
 Electrocardiogram, pathology and radiology reports were recorded via IBM magnetic tape-selectric typewriters.
 All systems data was fed via phone data line from a Honeywell mini-computer on-site in San Francisco to the central IBM computer in Oakland.

-Though the project terminated in 1973 when the granting agency went out of existence informaticians viewed the KP San Francisco integrated system as a milestone achievement in medical information systems.
+Though the project terminated in 1973 when the granting agency went out of existence informaticians viewed the Kaiser Permanente San Francisco integrated system as a milestone achievement in medical information systems.
 A. F. Westin, Professor of Public Law & Government at Columbia University drew note to its distinction when he said that “few other medical institutions have moved as far in the development of a computerized medical record system.”
 Donald Lindberg, MD, the current Director of the National Library of Medicine, remarked: “…by far the most advanced of all American general MISs was that at Kaiser Permanente.”